What is ProgStock, exactly?

 We are incredibly pleased to bring this festival to you together with our partners at the House of Prog Internet Radio station, and the NJProghouse Progressive Music Series.
 We are enormously grateful for their support for, endorsement of, and participation in this Herculean endeavor.

 The History of ProgStock

 We are BACK ON STAGE in 2021!
-ProgStock 2021, which will take place October 1-3, 2021, at the Union

-    County Performing Arts Center’s Hamilton Stage in Rahway, New Jersey, is the fifth edition of an

-    annual volunteer-run event whose mission is to shine light on one of the most exciting and creative

-    genres of rock music, Progressive Rock.
-The festival has been designed as a hybrid event, including

-    in-person attendance, access to artist meet-and-greets, and participation in after-parties…but also

-    offering live streaming and the ability to view performances for a limited time after the festival
+ProgStock 2021, which will take place October 1-3, 2021, at the Union County Performing Arts Center’s Main Stage in Rahway, New Jersey, is the fifth edition of an annual volunteer-run event whose mission is to shine light on one of the most exciting and creative genres of rock music, Progressive Rock.
+The festival has been designed as a hybrid event, including in-person attendance, access to artist meet-and-greets, and participation in after-parties…but also offering live streaming and the ability to view performances for a limited time after the festival concludes.

-    concludes.

-    Once popularized in the late 1960s and early 1970s by bands like Yes, Genesis, Jethro Tull and Rush

-    (to name but a few), the genre has spawned hundreds of bands all over the world ever since its

-    heyday.
-Despite the near-demise of the record industry that once exposed this music to the masses,

-    artists from all over the world have continued to create this kind of music and have found audiences

-    that cherish it and crave for more.
-Since 2017, ProgStock has provided a vehicle for these artists

-    to play to audiences and in surroundings that they might not be able to achieve on their own.
+Once popularized in the late 1960s and early 1970s by bands like Yes, Genesis, Jethro Tull and Rush (to name but a few), the genre has spawned hundreds of bands all over the world ever since its heyday.
+Despite the near-demise of the record industry that once exposed this music to the masses, artists from all over the world have continued to create this kind of music and have found audiences that cherish it and crave for more.
+Since 2017, ProgStock has provided a vehicle for these artists to play to audiences and in surroundings that they might not be able to achieve on their own.